Ameya674/mlir_for_beginners/Ch2.md

-#### The Dialect.cpp.inc and other include files can be found in the given directory
+#### The Dialect.h.inc and other include files can be found in the given directory

 ```mermaid
 graph LR